jianli0/CS5700/project4/readme.txt

 2) set the correct version, header length and total length, protocol identifier and checksum in each outgoing packet.

-3) correctly set the source and destination IP in each outgoing packet.
+3) set the source and destination IP in each outgoing packet.

 TCP features implemented: